spuder/OpenSpool/README.md

 ### Hasn't this been done?

 Yes, people have tried setting up barcode scanners next to their printers.
 While that is doable, it is bespoke and clunky.
-Rainbow Reel attempts to duplicate the seamless expierence of BambuLab filaments with BambuLab Printers with AMS.
+OpenSpool attempts to duplicate the seamless expierence of BambuLab filaments with BambuLab Printers with AMS.

 ### Can't the BambuLab RFID tags be reused?